Raymond Ehrlich

 Raymond Ehrlich (February 2, 1918 – July 12, 2005) was a justice of the Florida Supreme Court.

 He was a judge from the U.S. state of Florida.
 Ehrlich served as a Florida Supreme Court justice from 1981 to 1990.
-From 1988 to 1990 he served as chief justice.
+From 1988 to 1990, he served as chief justice.

 Ehrlich graduated from the University of Florida with his bachelor's degree in 1939, where he was a member of the Pi Lambda Phi fraternity.
 He received his law degree from the University of Florida as well in 1942.
-In addition, Ehrlich was a member of Florida Blue Key and he served in the U.S. Navy during World War II.
+Additionally, Ehrlich was a member of Florida Blue Key and he served in the U.S. Navy during World War II.